0xReLogic/Go-ShareIt/README.md

 - **Secure One-Time Downloads**: Each generated link is valid for only a single download.
 - **Self-Destructing Files**: After a successful download, the file is immediately and permanently deleted from the server's storage.
+- **Large File Support**: Efficiently handles large files of any size through streaming, ensuring low memory usage.
+- **Stateless & Always Ready**: After each download, the file and token are instantly destroyed.
+The server is immediately ready for the next share without needing a restart.
+- **Time-Based Expiration**: Links automatically expire after 5 minutes to prevent long-term exposure.
 - **Offline Local Transfers**: Share files across devices on the same Wi-Fi or mobile hotspot network without using internet data.
 - **Zero External Dependencies**: Built using only the Go standard library, making it lightweight and fast.
 - **Cross-Platform**: Comes with a simple build script to generate binaries for Windows, macOS, and Linux.